 Q. Is it possible to cut PVC pipes with a reciprocating saw?

 Ans: If you expect straight and accurate cut, using a reciprocating saw isn’t a better option.
 However, if you need to remove the pipes to replace, a reciprocating saw will do the job quickly and easily.
 You just need to use a standard steel blade on the saw.

 Q. Can I cut the copper wire with a reciprocating saw?

 Ans: For wires smaller than 4 or 5 gauge, a wire-cutter will work great.
-However, to cut heavy gauge copper wire, you can use a reciprocating saw.
+However, to cut heavy gauge copper wire, you can use the best reciprocating saw.